XiaorongLi/MomentumSourceIteration/README.md

 5) A function evaluating the global degree of agreement between the training output and the results obtained with current parameters is calculated;
 6) if a global agreement is achieved, the iterative process is terminated; otherwise the parameters are corrected and steps 2)through 6) are repeated.

 Probably as you have already noticed, the essential step in the iteration is to correct the parameters, i.e., to train the parameters.
 I design the training process on the combination of two levels: global and local.

+### Training on global level

 We first have a look at the global level, as shown below:

-The correction/training of the parameters on the global level is based on the function used to evaluate the global agreement, as mentioned above (step 6)).
-This function is the sum of squared errors over my whole computational domain, i.e., all the nodes/cells that result from the discretization.
+The correction of the parameters means to add or subtract a certain increment to them.
+As you will see in a minute, this increment is analogous to the learning rate in the machine learning methods.
+The global level correction is based on the function used to evaluate the global agreement between the simplified system and the accurate results, as mentioned above (step 6)).
+This function is the sum of squared errors (SSE) over my whole computational domain, i.e., all the nodes/cells that result from the discretization.
+Basically in every iteration, SSE is calculated and compared to the previous iteration.
+If SSE has decreased a lot, it means the current parameters have helped a lot approaching the training output and we can even make larger changes to the parameters to make them more effective and obtain faster approach towards the target.
+This is completed by increasing the increment by a certain factor (the factor is 2, in my current case).

+In contrast, if the SSE is not decreasing or even increasing, it means the simplified system is getting worse results compared to last iteration.
+This is caused by over-correction of the parameters.
+In this case we have to prevent the current parameters from developing in their current trend.
+This is done by decreasing the increment by a certain factor.

+The third case is that, SSE is decreasing, but not by a lot.
+This means the current parameters are working fine: they are driving the simplified system to approach the training output.
+But we'd better not change the parameters, otherwise they are prone to the risk of over-correction.

+After the correction on global level, we enter the step of correction on local level.

+### Training on local level

+In my specific application scenario, the discretized nodes/cells in the simplified system are linked to a clear spacial representation (please recall that I have been trying to predict the fluid field in some geometry).
+Therefore, it is a good idea to do a node-wise examination to see the local agreement between the results obtained on the simplified system and the training output and apply local corrections when necessary.
+In other words, in the step of local level correction, the increments that are used to correct the parameters are further trained on a node-wise level.
+This is why I call it local level training.
+The benefit is clear: the simplified system approaches the training output faster.

+After enough iterations containing both global and local level training, SSE converges to a value that is small enough, as shown in the figure below:

+The corresponding final parameters are the results of the training process.
+At this point, the simplified system is said to be "smart" enough and it is believed to work well with the final parameters in extended applications.